syedfaisalsaleeem/optimum-backend/Readme.md

 RUN   TestGetTodoListitems
 PASS: TestGetTodoListitems (0.00s)

+## Running Rest Api through Docker
+The rest apis are dockerized and they can be run through these commands:
+- `docker-compose up -d --build`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.